Genesis Foundation: The Sixteen

 Most of the Genesis Foundation's concerts in recent years have reached a wide global audience via live-streams hosted by Classic FM.

+In December 2023, the Genesis Foundation commissioned Bob Chilcott to write 'Harry Birthday to Ya', in honour of Harry Christophers' 70th birthday with text by Timothy Knapman, which was performed by The Sixteen.

 Almeida Theatre

-The Genesis Foundation's partnership with the Almeida Theatre was inaugurated in 2019 with the Genesis Almeida New Writers’ Programme.
+The Genesis Foundation's partnership with the Almeida Theatre was inaugurated in 2019 with the Genesis Almeida New Playwrights, Big Plays Programme.
 This two-year programme, overseen by the theatre's Artistic Director Rupert Goold, supports emerging and mid-career writers in developing new plays for larger stages, providing them with a springboard to expand the scale, scope and ambition of their work and to create plays of wide cultural resonance.